BatistaCo-Pedro/Primech-Engine/README.md

 ## System requirements

 PriMech only supports Windows momentarily and the automatic project creation solely works for Visual Studio 2022.
-The Eingine will be adapted to other OSs in the future.
+The Engine will be adapted to other OSs in the future.

 ## Dependancies

-PriMechs Dependancies are always under a vendor Folder.
+PriMechs Dependencies are always under a vendor Folder.
 OpenGl and Logging libs: [PriMech/vendor](https://github.com/BatistaCo-Pedro/Primech-Engine/tree/master/PriMech/vendor) Premake for auto project creation: [globalvendor](https://github.com/BatistaCo-Pedro/Primech-Engine/tree/master/globalVendor)